camilstaps/ATSAMF-source/README.md

 the RIT offset.

 ### Tune mode
-Pressing the RIT button for 2s turns tune mode on.
-In this mode, the keyer switch enables and disables transmission, which is useful when tuning the antenna.
+Pressing the keyer button for 2s turns tune mode on.
+In this mode, the keyer button enables and disables transmission, which is useful when tuning the antenna.
 Use RIT to go back.

 ### Message memory
-Pressing the keyer switch allows you to send a message from memory.
+Pressing the keyer button allows you to send a message from memory.
 Select the right memory using the rotary encoder and press KEYER.
-Use the RIT switch to cancel.
+Use the RIT button to cancel.

-When a message is being transmitted, you can still use the RIT switch to cancel it.
-You can also enter beacon mode by pressing the keyer switch.
+When a message is being transmitted, you can still use the RIT button to cancel it.
+You can also enter beacon mode by pressing the keyer button.
 In beacon mode, the message is repeated continuously with an adjustable delay in between (see `BEACON_INTERVAL` under [Compile-time settings](#compile-time-settings)).
 During transmission, the keys are only checked *between* the transmitted characters, so you'll have to hold the buttons longer than normally.

-To update the memory, hold the keyer switch for 5s.
+To update the memory, hold the keyer button for 5s.
 Enter the message using the paddle.
 This is not possible with a straight key.
 An open circle in the right bottom blinks once after a character space is detected; a closed circle blinks after a word space has been detected.
-To finish, press the keyer switch again.
+To finish, press the keyer button again.
 The message will be played back.
-After this, store the message with the rotary encoder and the keyer switch.
-Pressing the RIT switch allows you to key in a message again; pressing the RIT switch once more returns to the default state.
+After this, store the message with the rotary encoder and the keyer button.
+Pressing the RIT button allows you to key in a message again; pressing the RIT button once more returns to the default state.

 The maximum message length is 64 by default (can be changed in `settings.h`).
 If you try to enter more characters, the error routine is enabled (see below).

 ### Preferences
-Change the code speed by holding the keyer switch for 2s.
-Use the paddle or the rotary encoder to change, and save with the keyer switch.
+Change the code speed by holding the RIT button for 2s.
+Use the paddle or the rotary encoder to change, and save with the keyer button.

-Change the band by holding the RIT switch for 5s.
-Save with the keyer switch.
+Change the band by holding the RIT button for 5s.
+Save with the keyer button.

 ### Calibration
 The calibration routine is explained in the manual.
-Hold the RIT switch for 8s to enter the calibration routine.
+Hold the RIT button for 8s to enter the calibration routine.
 This proceeds through the following steps:

 1. Correct the Si5351 frequency.
 Connect a frequency counter to TP3 and turn